Meningococcal B Vaccine

 Types of Treatment and Mechanism

-The Meningococcal B vaccine is a subunit vaccine mainly targeting serogroup B strains of Neisseria meningitidis.
+The Meningococcal B vaccine is a subtype vaccine, mainly targeting serogroup B strains of Neisseria meningitidis.

 The mechanism of action includes stimulating the body to produce neutralizing antibodies and memory B lymphocytes, enabling a rapid response to future infections.